Skip to content

 [G]

-[固定位 1] The subtle and intelligent little book The Marketplace of Ideas: Reform and Resistance in the American University should be read by every student thinking of applying to take doctoral degree.
+[固定位 1] The subtle and intelligent little book The Marketplace of Ideas: Reform and Resistance in the American University should be read by every student thinking of applying to take a doctoral degree.
 They may then decide to go elsewhere.
-For something curious has been happening in American universities, and Louis Menand, professor of English at Harvard University, captured it skillfully.
+For something curious has been happening in American universities, and Louis Menand, a professor of English at Harvard University, captured it skillfully.

 Answer Sheet